reefland/find-orphaned-rbd-images/README.md

 # Find Orphaned Ceph RBD Images

 Script tries to locate stale/orphaned Ceph RBD images which are no longer referenced by existing Kubernetes PV (Persistent Volume).
 The respective PV has already been deleted.
-This can happen when Rook-Ceph `reclaimPolicy: Retain` is set and someone has manually delete the PV that was in `Released` state.
-Unfortunately removal of the PV does not remove the RBD image.
+This can happen when Rook-Ceph `reclaimPolicy: Retain` is set and someone has manually delete the PV that was in `Released` status.
+Unfortunately removal of the PV does not remove the Ceph RBD image.
 The Ceph RBD image will remain consuming storage space until it is removed.
 See <https://github.com/rook/rook/issues/4651>

 * The script will NOT remove any images for you.
 It will only help you identify images which can be removed.

-* *Script requires the [krew](https://krew.sigs.k8s.io/) rook-ceph plugin for kubectl installed*
+* *Script requires the [krew](https://krew.sigs.k8s.io/) rook-ceph plugin for `kubectl` installed*

+Running the script without any flags will show the usage statement.

 ---